 8.30.
-The frequency of calibration and periodic testing of instrumentation important to safety (including instrumentation located in analytical laboratories), should be defined in the operational limits and conditions, based on the safety analysis.
+The frequency of calibration and periodic testing of instrumentation important to safety (including instrumentation located in analytical laboratories) should be defined in the operational limits and conditions, on the basis of the safety analysis.

 AGEING MANAGEMENT FOR A NUCLEAR FUEL CYCLE R&D FACILITY